 What is IoT Builder?

-IoT (Internet of Things) Builder is a world's first product, providing an end to end workflow for the design of IoT appliances on Arduino or Raspberry Pi hardware.
-It can be added to either the Visual Designer for Arduino or the Visual Designer for Raspberry Pi product to allow the development of remote user interfaces to embedded design products.
+IoT (Internet of Things) Builder provides an end-to-end workflow for the design of IoT appliances on Arduino, Raspberry Pi or MicroPython hardware.
+It can be added to Visual Designer for Arduino, Visual Designer for Raspberry Pi, or Visual Designer for MicroPython to develop remote user interfaces for embedded projects.

 The workflow is flexible and intuitive.
-Start by designing the product hardware on the schematic by adding electronic shields, sensors and breakout boards via the peripheral gallery.
-Then use the controls gallery to create the front panel, adding and placing dials, buttons, charts, etc. in the IoT Builder editor.
-Finally, use Visual Designer flowchart methods or C code (Arduino) / Python code (Raspberry Pi) to bind the user interface to the electronics.
+Start by designing the product hardware on the schematic by adding shields, HATs and breakout boards via the peripheral gallery.
+Then create the front panel in the IoT Builder editor, placing dials, buttons, charts and more.
+Finally, bind the user interface to the electronics using Visual Designer flowchart methods or C code (Arduino) / Python code (Raspberry Pi / MicroPython).

-Once everything is working as expected, the firmware and front panel can be deployed to the real hardware at the press of a button.
-The final step is to point the target device at the hardware, watch it acquire the front panel over TCP/IP and then control the remote hardware from your mobile phone, tablet or PC.
+Once everything is working as expected, the firmware and front panel can be deployed to the real hardware.
+Point the controlling device at the target on the network, let it acquire the front panel over TCP/IP, and then control the hardware from your mobile phone, tablet or PC.

 - Design your hardware with a library of ready-made shields/hats.